cmtCousteau/Labo_SMTP/readme.md

 Once you have downloaded the project it must be really simple to use it.
 You have 3 files of config wich you can edit.

-The first one (config.properties) contain the port of the SMPT server you want to use, the hostname of the server and finaly the numbers of groups you want.
+The first one (config.properties) contain the port of the SMTP server you want to use, the hostname of the server and finaly the numbers of groups you want.
 Dont forget that the minimum size of group is 3 (2 victims 1 sender), so when you set the number of groups be sure it's match with the number of mails, otherwise the programm will not work.